 Groundwater is one of the sources of clean water that humans use.
 This source is being polluted once man-made products such as oil, gasoline, road salt, and other chemicals are mixed with it.
 If the groundwater is already polluted by such products, it is no longer fit to be consumed by humans and animals as it is already unsafe and contaminated.

-Other than those products, groundwater pollution also occurs when the chemicals from the land’s surface move down to the groundwater through the soil.
-An example of this is when liquid industrial waste is poured onto the land and find its way into the groundwater supplies.
+Groundwater pollution also occurs when the chemicals from the land’s surface move down to the groundwater through the soil.
+An example is when liquid industrial waste is poured onto the land and finds its way into the groundwater supplies.

-For example, large industrial plants dump their chemical waste on top of the soil, assuming that it will not pollute the soil.
-Once they do such action, the chemicals will be absorbed by the soil, destroying its habitable properties for plants and underground animals.
+For example, large industrial plants dump their chemical waste on top of the soil, assuming it will not pollute it.
+These chemicals get absorbed by the soil, destroying its habitable properties for plants and underground animals.

 As the chemicals continue to travel from the soil surface, they will eventually reach the groundwater, causing groundwater pollution and contamination.

-Another example of this is in agriculture.
-As the pesticides, fertilizers, and animal waste are mixed and spread out on land, pollutants such as nitrates and bacteria may be developed and continue to seep through the soil.
+Another example of this is in the area of agriculture.
+As pesticides, fertilizers, and animal waste are mixed and spread out on land, pollutants such as nitrates and bacteria may be developed and continue to seep through the soil.
 These pollutants will continue to move down until they reach the groundwater supplies.

-The pollution and contamination of the groundwater could cause serious adverse effects on plants, animals, and humans who are using the contaminated groundwater as their main supply of the said basic needs.
+The pollution and contamination of the groundwater could cause serious adverse effects on plants, animals, and humans using the contaminated groundwater as their main supply of basic needs.

 References: